andrewdempsey2018/NES-backgrounds/README.md

 2. A palette
 3. An attribute table

+*Nametables* mainly deal with which piece of graphics is displayed for each tile.
+Additionally, as nametables are read into memory in sequence, they effectively determine the screen position of each tile.

+The *palette* is 16 bytes long and is split into 4 groups - each group represents 4 colours.
+The palette is used along with the attribute table to apply colour to the background tiles.

+*Attribute table*

 ## Nametable

 A nametable represents one whole screen of tiles.
 The nametable holds a byte for each tile on the screen.
 This byte corresponds with the piece of graphics data held the pattern table 1 which we want to display in that particular tile.